Quickstart for Anthology Leads

 If you are new to TEI and XML, read Introduction to Markup, XML, and TEI.

-Skim through the entire chapter on Editions and Anthologies so that you understand the relationship between editions and anthologies.
+Skim through the entire chapter on Editions and Licensing so that you understand the relationship between editions and anthologies.
 You will want to return to this chapter often.
-See Editions and Anthologies.

 If you are going to be using the platform yourself (as opposed to delegating the oversight of encoding to other team members), read through The LEMDO Platform.